 The forward-looking statements contained in this prospectus supplement reflect our current views about future events, are based on assumptions, and are subject to known and unknown risks and uncertainties.
 Many important factors could cause actual results or achievements to differ materially from any future results or achievements expressed in or implied by our forward-looking statements.
 Many of the factors that will determine future events or achievements are beyond our ability to control or predict.
-Certain of these are important factors that could cause actual results or achievements to differ materially from the results or achievements.
+Certain of these are important factors that could cause actual results or achievements to differ materially from the results or achievements reflected in our forward-looking statements.